German People's Party: Foundation

 Following the end of World War I and the collapse of the German Empire, the party system in Germany remained largely in place because the groups with a common religion, social status, culture, etc. had for the most part survived.
 In the political center, there were strong efforts in both the Progressive People's Party (FVP) and the National Liberal Party (NLP) to overcome the historical split between "democrats" (more left-liberal, as the FVP) and "liberals" (more to the right, as the NLP) and to form a large middle class democratic party.
 Economist and banker Hjalmar Schacht, economist and sociologist Alfred Weber and journalist and editor Theodor Wolff were the driving forces.

 At the beginning of the 1918 November Revolution that brought down the German Empire, party leaders Gustav Stresemann (National Liberals) and Otto Fischbeck (Progressive Liberals) also discussed such possibilities.
 Negotiations between the two parties began on 15 November 1918, and on the same day they agreed on a program that required significant concessions from the National Liberals, including a commitment to a republic as the future form of government.
 On 16 November representatives of both parties issued an Appeal for the Formation of a German Democratic Party.
 For the first time it seemed possible to unite the middle class non-sectarian forces in Germany.
 When Stresemann asked Alfred Weber whether he could be admitted to the executive committee of the new party, the latter expressed reservations because during World War I Stresemann had become known as an annexationist, i.e., someone who favored increasing Germany's power by annexing land either in Europe or as overseas colonies.
 Weber did not, however, object to collaboration with Stresemann or to his candidacy for the Weimar National Assembly.

 Further negotiations on the merger on 18 and 19 November ultimately failed because the majority of National Liberal board members were not prepared to lose their political head and most gifted speaker.
 As a result, on 20 November Stresemann and three other leading National Liberals drew up an appeal for the formation of the German People's Party.
 It was founded provisionally on 22 November 1918 and permanently on 15 December 1918 by a resolution of the central executive committee of the former National Liberal Party.
 They stressed the importance of members viewing the action not as the foundation of a new party but rather as a reorganization of the old National Liberal Party.
 The executive committee's resolution was approved only narrowly, by a vote of 33 to 28.

-Most of the National Liberal Party’s center and right wing joined the DVP.
-Between 22 November and 15 December there were additional attempts to reach an agreement with the new German Democratic Party (DDP), which had been formed out of the Progressive Liberal Party and the more left-leaning members of the National Liberal Party, but these failed.
+Most of the National Liberal Party's center and right wing joined the DVP.
+Between 22 November and 15 December there were additional attempts to reach an agreement with the new German Democratic Party (DDP), which had been formed out of the Progressive People's Party and the more left-leaning members of the National Liberal Party, but these failed.
 Stresemann remained chairman of the DVP until his death in 1929.